 National Rail itself may be long gone but as a travel website, the National Rail Journey Planner is the best I’ve found to negotiate the different rail networks of the UK.

 Eurail (Formerly InterRail)

 Forget the sweaty backpacker image.
-The Eurail network includes swish First Class travel through glossy transport hubs.
+The Eurail network includes First Class rail travel through glossy transport hubs.
 You can buy a range of rail passes or simply use their maps, itineraries and suggestions to help you plan your rail trip through Europe.

 This remains the fastest way to reach the city centre of London from London’s Heathrow Airport, as well as Paddington Station, the gateway to the west, southwest and Wales.
 Using the Heathrow Express website in advance, you can book tickets for as little as £5.50.
 Plus, children 15 and under travel for free.